mdotstrange/MyUnityScripts/README.md

 # MyUnityScripts
-C# scripts I've created for my own projects
-#WARNING They might have dependencies of third party scripts etc as they are taken
-from my projects-SrrY
+C# scripts I've created for my own projects- They might have dependencies of third party scripts etc as they are taken from my projects-SrrY

 # Platform Mover